-Attractive rebates for products such as cell phones, computers, spas and mattresses often entice consumers into purchases from companies that promise money back or partial or full reimbursement at a later date.
-Despite the appearance of a good deal, companies may use the rebates to convince consumers to buy products with the hopes that they will not take the time and effort to fulfill rebates, some of which contain many obstacles.
+Attractive rebates for products such as cell phones, computers, spas, and mattresses often entice consumers into purchases from companies that promise money back, or partial or full reimbursement at a later date.
+Despite the appearance of a good deal, companies may use the rebates to convince consumers to buy products with the hopes that they will not take the time and effort to fulfill rebates, some of which may contain obstacles.
 In fact, according to a report in the Wall Street Journal, some companies count on customers not bothering to claim their rebates at all.

 Companies sometimes make claims about their rebate programs that are not true.
 For instance, a company may indicate that their rebate program is insured, so that if they go out of business, the rebate will still be valid.
 Some consumers have made purchases which included five or ten-year rebates only to discover that a company did not purchase insurance — leaving them with little chance of receiving any money back.